 Good news, Midwesterners: According to most accounts, the answer is yes.

-Illinois enjoyed the ninth lowest cost of living in the United States for the third quarter of 2021, according to the Missouri Economic Research and Information Center (MERIC ).
-Of its immediate neighbors, only Iowa is less expensive — and only by a single ranking spot.
+Illinois enjoyed the 17th lowest cost of living in the United States for 2022, according to the Missouri Economic Research and Information Center (MERIC ).

 Here’s how that figure breaks down into different basic expense categories: